Your Eggs-citing Monarch Adventure is about to to Begin…

 Leaf and stem cuttings are, in my opinion, the best way to raise healthy monarchs because the milkweed stays fresh longer and cuttings keep the caterpillars from crawling around in potentially disease-causing frass. (poop)

 Since these will come from your garden plants (or another nearby patch) make sure your milkweed looks healthy and isn’t being overrun by predators or pests.
 Otherwise, you’re unlikely to collect a monarch deposit.

 A good way to insure you have ‘clean’ milkweed for future seasons, is to diversify your milkweed species and plant several patches around your yard and garden.
 Predators and pests won’t be able to find them all!

 Milkweed Cuttings can range in size from 1 leaf to 2 foot stalks, and what you use will depend on the height of your cage and cutting containers.

 In late summer, I switch to Asclepias incarnata (swamp milkweed), Asclepias curassavica (tropical milkweed), Gomphocarpus physocarpus (balloon plant), & Gomphocarpus fruticosus (swan plant), and Calotropis gigantea (giant milkweed) buds and leaves.

 Note: I realize many of these options aren’t native, but most native milkweed looks pretty scraggly by season’s end.
 Tropical milkweed and balloon plant are our last milkweed plants with viable leaves for the caterpillars and the late summer favorites for egg laying.

-As long as the milkweed is healthy, any variety can be used to feed your caterpillars.
+As long as the milkweed is healthy, any variety can be used to feed and grow your caterpillars.

 WHAT IF THE ELFS (EGG LAYING FEMALES) DON’T COOPERATE?